 Fishing opportunities are abundant in the bay and Lake Superior as well.
 You can fish from the Union Bay pier next to the campground or around the Porkies watershed nearby.
 On the other hand, you could charter a fishing excursion.

 You need a fishing license to fish in the Park, but you can purchase one at the Visitor Center.
 These lakes are teeming with perch, walleye, smallmouth bass, and northern pike.
 The rivers and streams are also full of fun surprises.
 Charter fishing options are available on Lake Superior.

-Ski The Porkies
+Ski the Porkies

-The state park hosts 15 different downhill ski options for visitors to choose from.
-There are also dozens of options for cross country skiing adventures.
+The state park hosts 15 different downhill ski options for visitors to choose from and boasts some of the best skiing in Michigan!
+There are also dozens of options for cross-country skiing adventures.

 Things to Do Near Porcupine Mountains Wilderness State Park

 If you drive 2.5 hours almost directly east you will be in Marquette, where you can go cliff jumping off of the Black Rocks into Lake Superior.
 If you drive 2.5 hours southeast, you’ll be in Iron Mountain, the only town in Michigan to offer an authentic white water rafting experience.

-There’s so much to do in Michigan’s largest State Park.
+There’s so much to do in Michigan’s largest state park!
 Which part do you like to explore?
 What is your favorite thing to do in the Porcupine Mountains?